Creating a New Agent

 Once all required sections are completed, click the ‘Publish’ button in the top-right corner to deploy your agent.
 A confirmation popup will indicate that your agent was successfully published and is now active within your workspace.

-Please note the the ‘Peer Agent’ capabilities are coming soon.
+Please note that the ‘Peer Agent’ capabilities are coming soon.

 Using the Agent in Workflows